 My Pollen Forecast Pro is the best app for tracking the pollen count and your allergens.
-With a sleek modern design, you can view hayfever forecasts for up to 5 days and keep a diary of your symptoms.
-By using the app you will become more prepared for any allergy or asthma difficulties you could experience. - Shows a map where you can see which areas have the highest pollen count! - Several day pollen forecast including temperature, wind and humidity! - Use the app as a tracker for how you feel to monitor your symptoms over time. - Discover which pollens you are most allergic to by adding diary entries frequently. - Full support for the latest iPhone and iPad models. - Support for Apple Watch to check the pollen count on the go! - No advertisements.
+With a sleek modern design, you can view hayfever forecasts for the next 2 days and keep a diary of your symptoms.
+By using the app you will become more prepared for any allergy or asthma difficulties you could experience. - Shows a map where you can see which areas have the highest pollen count! - 2 day pollen forecast including temperature, wind and humidity! - Use the app as a tracker for how you feel to monitor your symptoms over time. - Discover which pollens you are most allergic to by adding diary entries frequently. - Full support for the latest iPhone and iPad models. - Support for Apple Watch to check the pollen count on the go! - No advertisements.
 If you want the most efficient way of keeping up with pollen forecasts and counts, then My Pollen Forecast Pro is the right app for you.
 This version is similar to apps such as WebMD Allergy and Pollen.com. * The app currently only supports the contiguous US and the UK.
-Alaska, Hawaii and other countries may be added in the future. *
+States such as Alaska and Hawaii as well as other countries may be added in the future. *